Laura Lehmann: Miss World Philippines 2017

 On September 3, 2017, Lehmann joined and won the Miss World Philippines 2017 pageant succeeding Catriona Gray.

 On October 7, 2018, Lehmann crowned Katarina Rodriguez as her successor at the Miss World Philippines 2018 pageant held at the Mall of Asia Arena in Pasay, Philippines.

 Miss World 2017

-Lehmann represented the Philippines at the Miss World 2017 pageant in Sanya, China where she placed in the Top 40 and won the Beauty With A Purpose award.
+Lehmann represented the Philippines at the Miss World 2017 pageant in Sanya, China, where she placed in the Top 40 and won the Beauty With A Purpose award.

 Personal life

 Since 2014, Lehmann has been in a relationship with basketball player Von Pessumal.
 In May 2020, they announced their engagement after being together for five years.
 On May 23, 2021, she announced her marriage to Pessumal, which was solemnized in a civil ceremony earlier that year.

-She took up Psychology at the Ateneo de Manila University.
+Lehmann announced her pregnancy in January 2025.
+She gave birth to her first child, a daughter, in May 2025.